 By the end of the semester, you’ll become well acquainted with a lot of the people living in your residence hall.
 Many of those relationships will begin in the elevator.
 From people who live on floor two to the residents of floor eight, almost everyone will need to take a ride in this machine at some point.

-Rachel, a junior at University of Tulsa, saw her eight-second ride in the elevator as a chance to meet someone new.
+Rachel, a senior at University of Tulsa, saw her eight-second ride in the elevator as a chance to meet someone new.
 “Someone once got on the elevator with his bike, and I was totally squished to one side [of the elevator] with this guy,” she says.
 “It turned out that the guy was in my history class… and I got a new study partner.”
 While that might have been a crammed elevator, it certainly made room for a new friendship!

 Rather than suffering in awkward silence, try to comment on the situation to ease the tension in the elevator.
 Try making a comment on something the person is holding or wearing, like, “Hey, that’s a pretty cool bike.
 Where did you get it?”
 Even volunteering to push the button and asking which floor the other person needs can make you seem more approachable and open the door for conversation.